 Find Your Perfect School

 Have you ever considered getting work experience while studying?
 This could be your first step to the career that you’ve always wanted!
-As the Covid-19 situation subsides, many companies are now back to offering different student experiential opportunities in the form of co-op and internship programs.
+When the Covid-19 situation subsided, many companies went back to offering different student experiential opportunities in the form of co-op and internship programs.